cwmoss/doda/README.md

 you can compile from command line:

-    $ your-project-root $ php vendor/cwmoss/doda/src/doda.php config/your-domain-data-file-without-file-ending
+    your-project-root $ php vendor/cwmoss/doda/src/doda.php config/your-domain-data-file-without-file-ending

 ## yaml specific

-your yamlfile can contain the top-level-magic-key `import`. here you can list all the data, you wish load and then merge with the rest of the file.
+your yamlfile can contain the top-level-magic-key `import`. here you can list all the data, you wish to load and then merge with the rest of the file.

 ### !file

 this yaml tag loads data from a file at the time, you want to access this data (lazy load).

-    ex: country_codes: !file countrycodes.json
+    country_codes: !file countrycodes.json

 see tests/data folder for more examples